jazzband/sorl-thumbnail/docs/template.rst

 ``colorspace``
 ^^^^^^^^^^^^^^
-This controls the resulting thumbnails colorspace, valid values are: RGB and GRAY.
+This controls the resulting thumbnails color space, valid values are: RGB and GRAY.
 Default value is RGB

 ``options``